Rasmus-Dahlkvist/rock-paper-scissors/README.md

 8. Refresh page
 9. Now you should have a link

-This is my live link - [R-P-S Game!](https://rasmus-dahlkvist.github.io/rock-paper-scissors/)
+This is my live link - [Rock Paper Scissors](https://rasmus-dahlkvist.github.io/rock-paper-scissors/)

 ## Fork Repo